archiehull/DBNW/ReadMe.txt

 If no command is entered, the static client will listen to "localhost:43".

 localhost will be able to lookup "location" & update fields of LoginID's.

+"location.html"(Brian Tompsett) provides an interface to make these queries.

+Queries may return an "EER_UNSAFE_PORT" error, which will require the user to change their browser settings to open port 43.